 Notes: Panel (a): The unit of observation is the voting board.
-Robust standard errors clustered by voting center are in parentheses.
-Voting boards are weighted by number of voters.
-Regressions control for voters' average characteristics, average characteristics of people assigned to the voting center, and region fixed effects.
-Panel (b): This figure plots the marginal effect of political ideology $(Pres_b^{2006})$ for different levels of direct exposure $(Exp_b^{Trade})$ .
+Robust standard errors, adjusted for clustering by voting center, are in parentheses.
+Voting boards are weighted by their number of voters.
+All regressions control for voter's average characteristics (age, wage (thousands of USD), gender, participation rate, employment share by industry, employment share in the public sector, firm size, and firm trade with the U.S.), and average characteristics of people assigned to the voting center (average years of schooling from census data geo-referenced at the census-block level and distance of the average voter to the school); and region fixed effects.
+We denote: p < 0.10, p < 0.05, p < 0.01.
+Panel (b): This figure plots the marginal effect of political ideology ($Pres_b^{2006}$) for different levels of direct trade exposure (Exp_b^{Trade}).